 Although heating and cooling systems provide a useful service by keeping customers and employees comfortable, they also can account for a significant portion of a building’s energy use.
-For more information, see the ENERGY STAR Guide to Energy-Efficient Heating and Cooling.
+For more information, see the ENERGY STAR Guide to Energy Efficient Heating & Cooling (PDF, 1.4 MB) .
 Here are some tips you can employ in your retail space:

 - Change your air filter regularly.
 Check your filter every month, especially during heavy use months (winter and summer).
 If the filter looks dirty after a month, change it.
 At a minimum, change the filter every three months.
 A dirty filter will slow down air flow and make the system work harder to keep you warm or cool—wasting energy.

 - Tune up your HVAC equipment yearly.
 Just as a tune-up for your car can improve your gas mileage, a yearly tune-up of your heating and cooling system can improve efficiency and comfort.
 Use the ENERGY STAR Maintenance Checklist as a guide.

 - Install a programmable thermostat.
 A programmable thermostat is ideal for areas that are unoccupied during set periods of time throughout the week.
 Rooms that have minimal traffic (such as stock rooms and warehouses) should be kept cooler in the winter and warmer in the summer.

 - Seal your heating and cooling ducts.
 Ducts that move air to-and-from a forced air furnace, central air conditioner, or heat pump are often big energy wasters.
 Sealing and insulating ducts can improve the efficiency of your heating and cooling system by as much as 20 percent and sometimes much more.
 See the ENERGY STAR Duct Sealing Fact Sheet (PDF, 787 KB) for more information.